 Like every pregnancy, every labor and delivery experience is different.
 Your birth story may be very different from your best friend’s or your mom’s.
 That uniqueness is one of the reasons we KB Moms love hearing and sharing birth stories.

-As we thought about our own birth stories, we realized that there were a lot of things we wish we had known on that journey to meet our babies.
+As we thought about our own birth stories, we realized that there were a lot of things we wish we had known on those journeys to meet our babies.
 We decided to ask our Facebook page followers about their experiences and what they wish they had known about labor and delivery.

 Since every birth story is so different, we wanted to show a range of experiences (the good, the bad, and the funny).
 We all need a little bit of real talk from other moms to know what to expect -- or to realize we’ll need to expect the unexpected.
 But as moms soon learn, we have untold (and sometimes surprising) strength to handle everything that comes our way, starting with that first contraction.

 What You Need to Know About Contractions